We work with each student and family, one-on-one, to make Brevard affordable.

-If you're not eligible for a Half-Tuition Scholarship, then you could be eligible for a Merit Scholarship.
-These scholarships range from $11,000 to $13,000 per year and are renewable for 4-years.
+Merit scholarships range from up to $11,000 per year and are renewable for 4-years.

 Your application for admission serves as your Scholarship Application.
 When your Admissions Office receives your application for admission, then your Admissions Counselor will notify you of your admissions decision and merit Scholarship eligibility!

 Scholarship competitions are held on the following dates:

 Saturday, March 16

 If you are selected to participate in Scholarship Competitions, you will...